Anomalous symmetries of classifiable C*-algebras: Introduction

 \section{Introduction}

 {\Alph{counter}} The hyperfinite II$_1$ factor $\R$ of Murray and von Neumann (\cite{MvN36}) was proven to be the unique (separably acting) amenable II$_1$ factor by Connes (\cite{CO76}).
-Connes also classified automorphisms of $\R$ up to outer conjugacy (\cite{CO75, CO77}).
-This classification was subsequently generalised by Jones to actions of finite groups on $\R$ (\cite{JON80}), by Ocneanu to actions of amenable groups on $\R$ (\cite{OC06}), and by Popa to subfactors $N \subset \R$ with amenable standard invariant (\cite{PO94}).
+Connes also classified automorphisms $\alpha \in \Aut(\R)$ up to outer conjugacy (\cite{CO75, CO77}).
+Building on Connes' work, Jones classified group actions $G \rightarrow \Aut(\R)$ and group homomorphisms $G \rightarrow \Out(\R)$ for finite groups $G$ (\cite{JON80}).
+These classification results were subsequently generalised by Ocneanu to the case of amenable groups (\cite{OC06}), and by Popa to the setting of quantum symmetries with his classification of subfactors $N \subset \R$ with amenable standard invariant (\cite{PO94}).

 Motivated by the recent classification of infinite-dimensional, simple, separable, unital $\rm{C}^*$-algebras of finite nuclear dimension satisfying the universal coefficient theorem (\cite{Ki95,Phi00,GLN15,EGLN15,TWW17}), we are interested in the extent to which these results on classical and quantum symmetries of $\R$ carry over to the setting of $\rm{C}^*$-algebras with the aforementioned properties (hereinafter referred to as \emph{classifiable} $\rm{C}^*$-algebras).
 The uniformly hyperfinite (UHF) algebras $\bigotimes_{k \in \N} \M_{n_k}$ (\cite{GlimmUHF}) and the Jiang--Su algebra $\Z$ (\cite{Jiang-Su}) are of particular interest as they can be viewed as $\rm{C}^*$-analogues of $\R$.